Chris Reeve Knives: Ti-Lock

 The Ti-Lock is a folding knife featuring a new locking mechanism by the same name.

 The Ti-Lock mechanism was conceived as a means to isolate the lock from the body of the knife, in order to allow more design freedom for handle and frame.
 It is completely ambidextrous, allowing equal left and right hand use.

 The Ti-Lock was a collaborative development by Grant and Gavin Hawk, and Chris Reeve.

 Inkosi

 Known as the "Chief" in Zulu, the Inkosi features a large hollow grind, twin oversized washers, strengthened pivot and sturdy lock up.

 While challenging the standards of the Integral Lock®, the Inkosi uses a ceramic ball as an interface for the lock bar to the blade tang for a consistent lock-up.
 The washer diameter is wider than the blade securing zero sideways play.

 With larger lubrication holes there is even less surface area of friction.

-Finally, the large hollow grind provides a shallow radius, for improved strength, making it halfway between a flat grind and our standard hollow grind.
+Finally, the large hollow grind provides a shallow radius that can improve strength, making it halfway between a flat grind and a standard hollow grind.